LithiumBank Resources Corp.: LithiumBank Announces AGM Results

 Cautionary Statement Regarding Forward-Looking Statements

 This news release contains "forward-looking information" within the meaning of applicable Canadian securities legislation.
-"Forward-Looking information" includes, but is not limited to, statements with respect to the activities, events or developments that the Company expects or anticipates will or may occur in the future, including the Company advancing its portfolio of brine projects; the funding of the Company's work streams; update and upgrade of the current Mineral Resource Estimate at Boardwalk; an initial mineral resource estimate for Park Place and the timing thereof; plans to execute additional sampling campaigns in 2024; the probable compatibility of the brine from the Company's two Alberta projects with the exclusively licensed G2L DLE technology.
+"Forward-Looking information" includes, but is not limited to, statements with respect to the activities, events or developments that the Company expects or anticipates will or may occur in the future, including the Company advancing its portfolio of brine projects; the funding of the Company's work streams; update and upgrade of the current Mineral Resource Estimate at Boardwalk; an initial mineral resource estimate for Park Place and the timing thereof; plans to execute additional sampling campaigns in 2025.

 Generally, but not always, forward-looking information and statements can be identified by the use of words such as "plans", "expects", "is expected", "budget", "scheduled", "estimates", "forecasts", "intends", "anticipates", or "believes" or the negative connotation thereof or variations of such words and phrases or state that certain actions, events or results "may", "could", "would", "might" or "will be taken", "occur" or "be achieved" or the negative connation thereof.